 He grabs the book and scans the lettering etched into the leather cover: The Volume of Secrets.
 He sighs with wonder.
 It is his at last.
 He slips it into his pocket just as Professor Detritus appears in the doorway.

 If the above paragraphs inspire a vague sense of boredom, it’s because almost every sentence starts the same: “I verb” or “Subject verb.”
 Let me repeat: I see this a lot.
 If you’re not sure how often you fall into this trap, start underlining all of your “I verb” or “Subject verb” sentence beginnings.
 Seeing a lot of lines?
 Spice up your sentence structure so they don’t all start the same way.

-Sentence length is another thing you want to take into consideration when you write.
+Length is another thing you want to take into consideration when you’re focusing on writing good sentences.
 I know this might sound like a no-brainer to some of you, but varying sentence length in every paragraph is a great way to keep the reader engaged.
 Take a look at one example: